objectivedynamics42/studio-one/RecordingNotes.md

 ![input tab](https://github.com/objectivedynamics42/studio-one/blob/main/images/inputs-tab.png?raw=true)

 See also [how to set recording levels (video)](https://www.youtube.com/watch?v=Qz0afhER6fo).

-### In AudioBox iTwo
-Turn the input level shaft encoder down to zero and then edge it up gradualy while playing pretty hard in between increments.
-You want the input level to be in the range -12db to -10db.
-For more information, see [Recording in Studio One Made Easy: Recording Electric Guitar (video)](https://youtu.be/koho2W8FRkY?t=419)

 ## The Studio One User Interface
 ### Viewing the console